magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37364-custom-customer-attribute-of-date-type-breaks-the-customer-grid-ui.md

 * Adobe Commerce or Magento Open Source on-premise: [Software Update Guide > Apply Patches](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation.
 * Adobe Commerce on our cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.

-## Additional steps required after the patch installation

-(This section is optional; there might be some steps required after applying the patch to fix the issue.)

 ## Related reading